AET-CS/aet-cs.github.io/white/2025/CS12/BinaryTrees/AVL-coding.md

 ---

-## height
+## Height
 You'll need to add a private *height* field.
 You should also write an accessor method `getheight(Node n)` that returns the height of `n` if `n` is a Node and 0 if `n` is null.
 (This will simplify other parts of your code)

 Updating the height happens every time you insert or rotate.

 ## Rotations

 You'll need to define the new methods for each of the four rotations.
 Follow the code from class.
 The parameter to each rotation is the **root** of the subtree that is rotating.
 You will return the root of the new subtree after rotation.
+You also need to update the height after left and right rotate!

 ## Insert